Clermont-Ferrand: Economy and infrastructure

-Food production and processing as well as engineering are major employers in the area, as are the many research facilities of major computer software and pharmaceutical companies.
+Food production and processing as well as engineering are major employers in the area, as are the many research facilities of leading computer software and pharmaceutical companies.

-The city's industry was for a long time linked to the French tyre manufacturer Michelin, which created the radial tyre and grew up from Clermont-Ferrand to become a worldwide leader in its industry.
+The city's industry was for a long time linked to the French tyre manufacturer Michelin, which created the radial tyre and expanded from Clermont-Ferrand to become a worldwide leader in its industry.
 For most of the 20th century, it had extensive factories throughout the city, employing up to 30,000 workers.
 While the company has maintained its headquarters in the city, most of the manufacturing is now done in foreign countries.
-This downsizing took place gradually, allowing the city to court new investment in other industries, avoiding the fate of many post-industrial cities and keeping it a very wealthy and prosperous area home of many high-income executives.
+This downsizing took place gradually, allowing the city to court new investment in other industries, thus avoiding the fate of many post-industrial cities and keeping it a very wealthy and prosperous area home to many high-income executives.

 Transport

 The main railway station has connections to Paris and several regional destinations: Lyon, Moulins via Vichy, Le Puy-en-Velay, Aurillac, Nîmes, Issoire, Montluçon and Thiers.

-The motorway A71 connects Clermont-Ferrand with Orléans and Bourges, the A75 with Montpellier and the A89 with Bordeaux, Lyon and Saint-Étienne (A72).
+The A71 motorway connects Clermont-Ferrand with Orléans and Bourges, the A75 with Montpellier and the A89 with Bordeaux, Lyon and Saint-Étienne (A72).
 The airport offers flights within France.
-Recently, Clermont-Ferrand was France's first city to get a new Translohr transit system, the Clermont-Ferrand Tramway, thereby linking the city's north and south neighbourhoods.
+Recently, Clermont-Ferrand was France's first city to get a new Translohr transit system, the Clermont-Ferrand tramway, thereby linking the city's north and south neighbourhoods.

 The TGV will arrive in Auvergne after 2030.
-It will be one of the last regions to not have a TGV stop.
+It will be one of the last regions not to have a TGV stop.

+Clermont-Ferrand Auvergne Airport serves only a handful of mostly domestic destinations.
+For international travel, the city is served by the nearest international airport, Lyon–Saint-Exupéry Airport, which is located 190 km to the east of Clermont-Ferrand.